[Looking for Charlie's main web site?]

 Announcing Java updates of Jul 2024 for 8, 11, 17, 21, and 22: thoughts and resources

-TLDR: The new updates are 1.8.0_421 (aka 8u421), 11.0.24, 17.0.12, 21.0.4, and 22.0.2 respectively).
+TLDR: The new updates are 1.8.0_421 (aka 8u421), 11.0.24, 17.0.12, 21.0.4, and 22.0.2 respectively.
 Crazy that there are now 5 current Java releases, I realize.
-More below, including more on each of them including what changed and the security fixes they each contain (including their CVE scores regarding urgency of concerns), which are offered in Oracle resources I list below.
+More below, including more on each of them including what changed as well as bug fixes and the security fixes each version contains (including their CVE scores regarding urgency of concerns), which are offered in Oracle resources I list below.

 Oracle calls these updates "critical patch updates" (yep, "CPU"), but they are in fact scheduled quarterly updates, so that the "critical" aspect of this nomenclature may sometimes be a bit overstated.
 As is generally the case with these Java updates, most of them have the same changes and fixes across the four JVM versions, though not always.